Bu4ko/exchanger/README.md

 - Example of test is located in api/tests/Unit

 # Setup and deployment
-1. add hosts to your host file: 127.0.0.1    exchanger.test exchanger.users.test exchanger.finance-manager.test
+1. add to your hosts file: 127.0.0.1    exchanger.test exchanger.users.test exchanger.finance-manager.test
-2. Go to the root folder
+2. Go to the root folder of the app
 3. Run docker-compose up -d --build

 For simplification .env files were added to repository.
 On production they should be created during the deployment process and should not be stored here.